 Information and Communications Technology (ICT)

-The school has an extensive range of ICT resources including its purpose built ICT room.
+The school has an extensive range of ICT resources including its purpose built Computing room.

-Each class has a weekly teaching session in the ICT room and a further range of computers within the classrooms extend the use of ICT across the curriculum.
+Each class has a weekly teaching session in the Computing room and a further range of computers within the classrooms extend the use of ICT across the curriculum.